cassidymwagner/thw-jupyterlab-demo/JupyterLab-Demo.md

     * Edit python script and test bits of it interactively in a console
 * Terminal
     * Can run anything in system shell with terminal, like `vim`, `top`, etc.
+* Notebooks are the same, but with some more neat features

 ### [Extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html)